njmnbb/CS4830HackProject/README.md

 ## November 14th, 2015
 - [Sockets Installation](http://socket.io/download/)
-- Installed Node.js, then used "npm" to install the socket package.
+- Installed Node.js, then used "npm" to install the socket package

 ## Notes
 - How do we mirror your new Azure machine and this repo?
 - Should we use Sockets or look into another web technology?